175-151-Great Vocals

 Writer/Composer: Arthur “Big Boy” Crudup (1951)

-Elvis Presley’s second entry on our list is an obscure Rock / Blues classic from his very early days, the B-side of his mega hit, I Want You, I need You, I Love You.
+Elvis Presley’s 2nd entry on our list is an obscure Rock / Blues classic from his very early days, the B-side of his mega hit, I Want You, I need You, I Love You.
 We are hooked from the very beginning with the opening drum intro, the sliding-down-the-scale bass hook, and Scotty Moore’s classic guitar riffs.
-His youthful dynamic is on full display here and his Sun records sound is spot-on, an early example of re-inventing a Blues song into a Rock song.
+His youthful dynamics are on full display here and his Sun records sound is spot-on, an early example of re-inventing a Blues song into a Rock song.
 It’s this kind of upbeat delivery that ultimately led to his becoming the best-selling solo artist of all time with over 500 million records sold.
-He rocks!…An Amazing Performance!
+He ROCKS!…An Amazing, Historic, Almost Forgotten Performance!

 157. ALL BY MYSELF (Based on Rachmaninoff’s Piano Concerto #2 in C Minor) (1996)